What Happens to a Dream Deferred?

-Sharlissa links research to application through her engagement in the professional science and technology policy domain.
-She has worked for the White House Office of Science and Technology Policy and the Science and Technology Policy Institute.
-She is the President of Student Pugwash USA, a nonprofit organization that engages students and young professionals in exploring the social and policy aspects of science and technology.
-She has also worked for ASU’s Senior Vice President for Knowledge Enterprise Development and the Consortium for Science, Policy, and Outcomes.
+Sharlissa’s research explores the social dynamics of renewable energy transitions.
+She links research to application through her engagement in the professional science and technology policy domain.
+In addition to being a Walton Sustainability Solutions Initiative Fellow, she is also the President of Student Pugwash USA, a nonprofit organization that engages students and young professionals in exploring the social and policy aspects of science and technology.